01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 • Select Android workflows possible where DisplayPort video output is supported

-• Full compatibility detail shared after interest
+• Full compatibility detail shared after a brief introductory call

 # 07